nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 ---
 {{! excerpt}}

-This document explains how the Nuxeo Platform (and nuxeo.io) can be used to provide an application factory system that allows to instantiate on demand applications for a given configuration.
+This document explains how the Nuxeo Platform can be used to provide an application factory system that allows to instantiate on demand applications for a given configuration.

 {{! /excerpt}}